SEGMENT REPORTING AND DISAGGREGATED REVENUE

 11. SEGMENT REPORTING AND DISAGGREGATED REVENUE

 The Company manages its reporting segments based on geographic regions within the United States and type of income.
-The casino/resort operations include five segments as of 2021: Mississippi, Indiana, Colorado, Nevada, and Contracted Sports Wagering.
+Those five segments, as of 2021, are: Mississippi, Indiana, Colorado, Nevada, and Contracted Sports Wagering.
 The Company’s management views the states where each of its casino resorts are located as operating segments, in addition to its contracted sports wagering segment.
 Operating segments are aggregated based on their similar economic characteristics, types of customers, types of services and products provided, the regulatory environments in which they operate, and their management and reporting structure.
 During the first quarter of 2021, since it is a significantly different business than its core casino business, the Company changed the aggregation of its operations to present Contracted Sports Wagering as a separate segment.
 This change of the reportable segments reflects realignment within the Company stemming from the expansion of the Company’s contracted on-site and online sports wagering skins.
-Additionally, this new segment breakout aims to enhance transparency of operations and allow more appropriate valuation of the Company’s various business components.
-See Note 1 for further information.
+Additionally, this new segment breakout aims to enhance transparency of operations and allows for a more appropriate valuation of the Company’s various business components.

 The Company utilizes Adjusted Segment EBITDA as the measure of segment profit in assessing performance and allocating resources at the reportable segment level.
 Adjusted Segment EBITDA is defined as earnings before interest and other non-operating income (expense), taxes, depreciation and amortization, pre-opening expenses, impairment charges, asset write-offs, recoveries, gain (loss) from asset disposals, project development and acquisition costs, non-cash share-based compensation expense, and corporate-related costs and expenses that are not allocated to each segment.
 As a result of the change in reportable segments described above, the Company has recast previously-reported segment information to conform to the current presentation in the following tables for enhanced comparability, which had no effect on previously reported results of operations or financial position.